 is a direct matriculation program based at two local institutions: Universidad de Salamanca

 and Universidad Pontificia de Salamanca

 You can also take courses at the Universidad Pontificia de Salamanca, located in the historical center of the city.
 Its creation originated in the elimination of the School of Canonical Law and the School of Theology from the public university in 1852.
 These two schools were re-established in the opening of the Pontifical University in 1940.
-Currently it serves 3,700 career students and offers 34 degrees.
+Currently it serves 3,700 career students and offers 12 undergraduate degrees.

 Salamanca is located 130 miles northwest of Madrid with a population of 180,000.
 This city is rich in history, culture, and tradition.
-There is an abundance of historic monuments such as the Puente Romano, the Plateresque University façade, the Roman Old Cathedral, and the Gothic New Cathedral.
+There is an abundance of historic monuments such as the Puente Romano, the Plateresque University façade, the Romanesque Old Cathedral, and the Gothic New Cathedral.
 Salamanca is well known for its prestigious university and its stimulating intellectual and cultural environment.